mlcruz/articleFormatter/README.md

   * simple pipeline running a list of transformations on a json file representing a bib file

-  * funcionalities definied by steps, easily expandaded
+  * funcionalities definied by steps, easily expanded

   * filters definied @ steps/allowedTypes and steps/filterCamptsStep